ysgurjar/pp5_project_heritage_housing/README.md

 ## Acknowledgements (optional)

-* In case you would like to thank the people that provided support through this project.
+* Big thank you to my mentor Mr Shami for pushing me and supporting me to complete my project.